 Strengths Clear, honest communicator Good listener Calm Rational Direct Challenges Recommendations The following recommendations are based on your results.
 Obest for you.
-Consider each and select the ones you think would work - rersation.
-Others may see you as reserved, but would like to life, thoughts and opinions.
-This can lead to greater mutual hip.
-For some people, a friendly rapport is essential to Straightforward and direct, you may need to give extra constructive criticism.
+Consider each and select the ones you think would work Be receptive to humor and opportunities for casual conversation.
+Others may see you as reserved, but would like to get to know you.
+Be prepared to share a little about your life, thoughts and opinions.
+This can lead to greater mutual understanding and a more productive working relationship.
+For some people, a friendly rapport is essential to working together more effectively.
+Straightforward and direct, you may need to give extra constructive criticism.
 Try to keep your tone positive and behavior, not the person.
 Think about how to convey you Speak up more often.
 Your ideas and opinions are valuable. explain clearly that this is about the problematic issue or ir message with tact and thoughtfulness.